-Prayer Requests for Dakota Miller, Boy Who Accidentally Shot Himself-Truth!
+Prayer Requests for Dakota Miller, Boy Who Accidentally Shot Himself-Outdated!

 Prayer requests are circulating on social media for a 13-year-old boy named Dakota Miller from Greenup, Kentucky, who accidentally shot himself.

 We can confirm, however, that prayer requests for shooting victim Dakota Miller are authentic.
 The community of Greenup, Kentucky, held a vigil and called for prayers on May 17, shortly after Miller was critically injured in an accidental shooting, WSAZ reports:

 What a family is calling a horrible accident sent a 13-year-old boy to the hospital in critical condition.

 Friends and family gathered in the bleachers at Greenup County High School Wednesday evening to pray for Dakota Miller.